hazem-e99/Bellatrix-iX/DASHBOARD_THEME_SYSTEM_COMPLETE.md

 - ✅ Centralized all colors into CSS variables
 - ✅ Created purple theme with proper color mappings
 - ✅ Updated all dashboard components
+- ✅ **Enhanced Page Builder with complete theme support**
 - ✅ Added theme toggle buttons to admin header
 - ✅ Implemented smooth transitions (0.6s ease)
 - ✅ Maintained visual consistency across components
 - ✅ Preserved all existing functionality
 - ✅ Added persistent theme storage
+- ✅ **Form inputs, buttons, and interactive elements themed**
+- ✅ **Progress bars and step indicators themed**

 ## 🎉 **Result**

 Your Dashboard now supports **instant theme switching** between Default (blue) and Purple themes.
-The entire admin interface updates dynamically with smooth transitions, creating a professional and modern user experience.
+The entire admin interface, including the sophisticated Enhanced Page Builder, updates dynamically with smooth transitions, creating a professional and modern user experience.

+**The Enhanced Page Builder** now seamlessly integrates with your theme system, ensuring that creating and editing pages maintains visual consistency with your chosen theme.

-**Try it now:** Navigate to `/admin` and click the theme toggle buttons! 🎨✨
+**Try it now:**
+1. Navigate to `/admin` and click the theme toggle buttons! 🎨✨
+2. Test the page builder at `/admin/pages/enhanced-create` to see complete theming in action! 🚀